rachmorse/superagers/README.md

     - The scripts used to preprocesses the fMRI data used here are available in another [repository](https://github.com/rachmorse/fmri_preprocessing).

 ### structural_analysis
-- **Purpose:** This script extract the structural connectivity matrices data using MRTrix.
+- **Purpose:** These scripts use multishell mutitissue constrained spherical deconvolution to calculate white matter tracts using FSL, SPM, FreeSurfer and MRTrix and extract the structural connectivity matrices data using MRTrix.
 - **Scripts:**
+    - `tractography_parallelized.py`:
+        - `spm_coregister_parcellation`:
     - `generate_structural_matrices.py`: Computes various structural connectivity matrices from the MRTrix data include all-to-all ROI and network specific matrices.
 Also, visualizes the matrices.
         - Uses functions from the script `compute_functional_connectivity.py`.
 - **Notes:**
-    - The scripts used in DWI preprocessing are available in another [repository](https://github.com/rachmorse/dwi_preprocessing) and the multishell mutitissue constrained spherical deconvolution for calculated white matter tracts scripts are not publically available.
+    - The scripts used in DWI preprocessing are available in another [repository](https://github.com/rachmorse/dwi_preprocessing).

 ### structural_functional_coupling
 - **Purpose:** These scripts run prepare and calculate the structural functional coupling (SFC) metrics.
 To calculate SFC, we use the Pearson's correlation coefficient between the row for a given ROI in the structural connectome and the corresponding row in the functional connectome.
 We exclude self-connections and any connections where either the structural or functional connectivity value equaled zero (method from this [paper](https://doi.org/10.1038/s41467-023-41686-9)).